-I am Senior Partner and head of the London clinical negligence team.
-I support external activities and clients across various markets on behalf of the firm.
-Working closely with NHS Resolution, I am experienced in all types of clinical negligence claims with a particular interest in cases involving brain injury as well as psychiatric claims.
-In the public sector, my focus and experience is on running high value cases with complex quantum issues for the NHS.
+I am a Partner at Bevan Brittan and head of the London Health & Care Resolution team.
+I specialise in clinical negligence claims and through working closely with NHS Resolution, I have developed a particular interest in cases involving brain injury, as well as psychiatric claims.
+As such, my focus and experience is on running high value cases with complex quantum issues for the NHS.

-My practice also extends to advising insurers and private health clinics on medical malpractice matters, with a particular focus on fertility claims.
+My practice also extends to advising insurers and private health clinics on medical malpractice matters, with a particular focus on international and fertility claims.

 - Savage v South Essex Partnership NHS Trust – this case established the operation of Article 2 of the European Convention of Human Rights in mental health law, which is a developing area of health law jurisprudence in the UK.

 - Williams v Bermuda health Board – this case addressed the ‘material contribution’ issue in clinical negligence.